-Parties may choose the applicable law in the cases specified in Articles 3:501, 3:503 and 3:605.
+Parties may choose the applicable law in the cases specified in Articles 3:501 and 3:605.

-Section 2: Initial Ownership
+Section 2: Ownership

-Article 3:201: Initial Ownership
+Article 3:201: Ownership

-- (1) Initial ownership including in particular authorship of a copyrighted work and entitlement to intellectual property rights arising out of registration is governed by the law of the State for which protection is sought. - (2) If the situation has a close connection with another State that has a work made for hire provision or deems a transfer or exclusive license of all economic rights in the work to have taken place by virtue of the parties' contractual relationship, effect may be given to such rules by constructing the parties' relationship under the law applicable according to paragraph 1 as involving a transfer or exclusive license of all economic rights in the work. - (3) In the framework of a contractual relationship, in particular an employment contract or a research and development contract, the law applicable to the right to claim a registered right is determined in accordance with Section 5.
+- (1) Initial ownership including in particular authorship of a copyrighted work and entitlement to intellectual property rights arising out of registration is governed by the law of the State for which protection is sought. - (2) Effect may be given to the rules of the mandatory work made for hire provisions of another country with which the situation has a close connection, in particular by constructing the parties' relationship as a transfer or exclusive license of all economic rights in the work. - (3) This rule also applies to intellectual property rights created in the course of employment.